roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "Is it good?" he asked.

  She nodded.
 "Unbelievable.
 And I mean that.
 Inconceivable."
 She leaned against him.
 "You remember our first time?"
-Report_Story #4